skyfox69/jsapi/README.md

 The `:format` keyword specifies the format of a string.
 If the format is `"date"`, `"date-time"` or `"duration"`, parameter and property values are implicitly casted as below.

-- `"date"` - `Date`
+- `"date"` - values are casted to `Date`.
-- `"date-time"` - `DateTime`
+- `"date-time"` - values are casted to `DateTime`.
-- `"duration"` - `ActiveSupport::Duration`
+- `"duration"` - values are casted to `ActiveSupport::Duration`.

-All other formats are used for documentation purposes only.
+All other formats are only used to describe the format of a string.

 #### The `:maximum` keyword

 [The :maximum keyword]: #the-maximum-keyword

-The `:maximum` keyword specifies the maximum of an integer or a number, for example:
+The `:maximum` keyword specifies the maximum value an integer or a number can be, for example:

 ```ruby
 # Allow negative integers only